Herbert Brün: Career

-After a lecture tour of the United States in 1962, he was invited by Lejaren Hiller to join the University of Illinois Center for Advanced Computation for 1963-64, at the conclusion of which he was asked to stay on as a member of the faculty.
+After a lecture tour of the United States in 1962, he was invited by composer Lejaren Hiller to join the University of Illinois Center for Advanced Computation in 1963-64, at the conclusion of which he was asked to stay on as a member of the faculty.
 In Illinois, Brün began research on composition with computers, which resulted in pieces for tape and instruments, tape alone, and graphics.
 His compositions from this period include Futility 1964 (1964) and Non Sequitur VI (1966).
 Non Sequitur VI was generated using the MUSICOMP programming language developed by Hiller and Robert Baker at the Experimental Music Studios.

-Brün began programming in FORTRAN in the late 1960s as he pursued an interest in designing processes.
+Brün began programming in Fortran in the late 1960s as he pursued an interest in designing processes.
 This work resulted in Infraudibles (1968) and mutatis mutandis (1968).
-The latter was a series of computer graphics for interpretation by composer/performers.
+The latter was a series of computer-generated graphic scores.